 This new theoretical understanding will be presented and discussed with leading people from the fields of architecture, art and museums at the symposium, forming the individual AA Frankfurt briefs.

 Stage 2: This particular way of thinking about museum and individually developed language will be applied to this years site in order to develop collectively 1-3 museum strategies.

-AA Frankfurt performs as a team-based program, where constant discussions, collaborations and research is essential.
+AA Frankfurt performs as a team-based program where constant discussions, collaborations and research is essential.

 Prominent Features of the workshop

-Theoretical understanding: the Peripheral Museum of Contemporary Art is not a technical workshop, but a unique and rare visiting school experience, where the school operates on the highly acclaimed AA teaching philosophy, pushing students to develop thesis, self assess, critique and reflect their work.
+Theoretical understanding: the Peripheral Museum of Contemporary Art is not a technical workshop, but a unique and rare visiting school experience, where the school operates on the highly acclaimed AA teaching philosophy, pushing students to develop a thesis, self assess, critique and reflect their work.

-Symposium: In the middle of the workshop a symposium consisting of lectures, presentations and discussion will be organized.
+Symposium: In the middle of the workshop a symposium consisting of lectures, presentations and discussions will be organized.
 This symposium explores a wide array of architectural and cultural topics.
 Students are encouraged to establish 1:1 discussions with the invited leading key people from the fields or art and architecture.